chrisbennett-Bene/AdminThemeTweaker/README.md

 2. Set two background colors if you like
 3. Fine-tune your custom styles

 Text colors, borders, tints, input backgrounds and all manner of things will automatically change.
+In addition to the automatically generated tints and colors, values can also be specified if desired.

 ## How is it different from other Processwire Admin themes and stylers?
 By design, Admin Theme Tweaker is a little different from the impressive range of quality Admin Theme stylers and Admin Styles already available for Processwire.